NPulley33/ToDoApp_Prog405/ToDoApp/DevLog.md

 - Models are ToDoApp classes
 - added view & model for displaying a task
 - started working on a veiw & model for displaying a ToDo/task list & functionality

+TODO: refactor tests: break them up

+11/17

+- Adding commands, adding on to ToDoControl
+- Need to Knows:
+	- How to dynamically show elements on screen (ex. add a task so add elements to show that task)
+	- How to get TaskControl and ToDoControl to talk to each other- want to use TaskControl to display a selected Task from ToDoControl
+	- How to add tests for WPF? error when trying to use xUnit